idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Build confidence (removes ego) in lets you do this.
   - Understand people and help them succeed -
 - How goodness can change a man's life in 10 minutes
-  - Paul eckmen, 10 minutes holding dali lama's hand experinaced goodness, stopped being angry, and decided he wnated to change the world.
+  - Paul eckmen, 10 minutes holding dali lama's hand experienced goodness, stopped being angry, and decided he wanted to change the world.
-  - Goodness exteremly powerful.
+  - Goodness extremely powerful.
 - Communicate with insight
   - Empathy not enough for conversation, also need insight into what is going on.
 - Difficult conversations